vaurasan/courses/cloud-architectures-aws/system-deployment-penpot.md

 ### Proof of work

-Here is a proof of the system in use and working:
+Here is proof of the system in use and working:

 ![penpot](images/PenPot.png)